 My family loved this simple, quick berry compote .
 It’s the perfect addition to the Lemon Ricotta Crepes my husband made me for my birthday.

-Sustainable Cooking For One is my Secret Recipe Club blog this month.
+This recipe is adapted for Sustainable Cooking For One.
 Eating sustainably is an important element of Stephanie’s kitchen, so her recipes are healthy, low or no meat, and focus on in-season and local foods.
 Her cookbook One Bowl: Simple Healthy Recipes for One has tips and recipes for cooking healthy meals for one.

 Blackberries are one of my favorite berries, so I added those to her recipe as well.
 Ideally, you’d use fresh, local berries that wouldn’t require very much sugar, but if your berries aren’t as sweet as you’d like, you may need to add a bit more sugar to taste.

 You can serve this simple sauce over ice cream, waffles, pancakes, yogurt or even enjoy it plain.
 Making a berry compote is a great way to extend the life of berries which can spoil quickly.

 Spring is the perfect time to make a Strawberry Rhubarb Compote.
 If you have a pressure cooker, be sure and try my Pressure Cooker Blueberry Compote or my Pressure Cooker Cherry Compote which uses frozen cherries, so it’s great any time of year.
 This cranberry apple compote and honey yogurt parfait looks like an awesome way to start the day.
 Or, you can’t go wrong with this Strawberry-Orange Compote.